Aligning throughCulture Renewal

 Informed by the most recent research recommendations on outstanding digital transformation initiatives, these six core modules topics have been developed exclusively by Ensemble Enabler to address the core issues related to this continuous challenge.
 Through our powerful Peer-to-Peer learning approach, each learning module embodies the principles of interactive adult learning while establishing the foundation to foster scalable learning throughout an organization.

-Involving employees in this learning journey about digital transformation fosters alignment in throughout the organization by getting everyone "on the same page".
+Involving employees in this learning journey about digital transformation fosters alignment throughout the organization by getting everyone "on the same page".
 This leads to substantially more productive deliberations on digital strategy and, as a result, a far greater level of engagement in its transformation processes and initiatives.